cavo789/blog/blog/2024/07/10/outlook-save-to-pdf/index.md

 image: ./images/emails_social_media.jpg
 tags: [outlook, vba]
 enableComments: true
-draft: true
 ---
 ![Microsoft Outlook - VBA - Save emails as PDF](./images/emails_banner.jpg)

 You may also need to select several emails from Microsoft Outlook and save them as PDF files on your hard drive.

 In my case, it was when I was complementary self-employed.
 I had to keep track of the orders I received and the invoices I sent.
+Saving my orders as PDFs meant that I could keep them as archives, even if my mail server failed.

 This post will explain to you how to create such macro for Outlook.